team-ok/lablab-builder/README.md

 Lablab Builder is easily extendable by adding content block modules such as sliders, accordions, rich text editors and others (install an available module or create a custom one).

 ### Requirements
-A child theme based on [Beans](http://www.getbeans.io/) and [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) must be installed and activated before activating Lablab Builder.
+A child theme based on [Beans](http://www.getbeans.io/) and the plugin [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) must be installed and activated before activating Lablab Builder.
 Otherwise Lablab Builder will be automatically deactivated.

 ### Features
 * easily create content blocks such as sliders, accordions, videos, images, rich text and others